Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 date: 2024-08-25
 ---

-intro to ab testing
-p value
-misconception of p value
-power

 In A/B testing, we compare two versions of a product: the control (the current version in production) and the treatment (the new version or variation being tested).
-The goal is to determine if there is a difference between the two versions with respect to a specific metric that matters to us.
+The goal is to determine if there is a difference between the two versions with respect to a specific metric that matters to the business.

 Ideally, we would test both versions on the entire population, and the results would be definitive.
 However, in practice, testing on the entire population is not feasible so we instead test on a sample of the population.
 This introduces variability, and to account for this, we rely on statistical methods to assess whether any observed differences are meaningful or simply due to random chance.